 1. Bee And Wasp Stings

 Bee and wasp stings can be extremely painful and contradictory to popular belief, the insects don’t always die right after they sting you.
 Some species of bees and most wasps can sting several times as long as their stinger doesn’t get caught.
 If you’ve been stung, you will experience a sharp pain followed by swelling and throbbing in the affected area.
 The affected area may feel itchy but it is advisable to restrain from doing so as it may cause the venom to spread.
+The first thing to do in the event of a bee or wasp sting, is to check if the stinger is on the skin.
+If it is, be sure to take it out carefully with a blunt knife or credit card.
+Never use tweezers to pull it out as you may end up squeezing more venom back into the skin.
+Once the stinger is out, you can treat the affected area with some meat tenderizer to help relieve the pain.
+If you experience other symptoms like nausea, suffocation, or difficulty swallowing consult your doctor immediately as you may be allergic to bee stings.

 2. Mosquito Bite

 In many cases mosquito bites do not require treatment as the immune system recognizes the mosquito saliva as a foreign substance and releases histamines.
 The affected area might itch and become unevenly bumpy .
 It is also possible to have experienced multiple bites in the same area.
 Usually, the skin regains normalcy in less than two days.
+If the bite is causing irritation, you can place some ice on it to numb the effects.
+Also, applying aloe vera should help soothe the affected area.
+You may need to stay cautious of any symptoms that may arise later like rise in body temperature because as much as the bite itself is not cause for worry, mosquitoes are hosts for other diseases like the zika virus and chikungunya.

 3. Tick Bite

 Tick bites often go unnoticed and very rarely cause pain.
 These blood harvesters may latch on to our skin and hide in places we’re not likely to spot them in like our armpits.
 The bite may be characterized by a red spot on the affected area and in some cases a rash that may appear in a few days.
 In a few cases, tick bites are a cause for concern because they carry infections like Lyme disease.
 Be sure to check for ticks if you’ve spent large periods of time outdoors.
+If you spot a tick on your body, pull it out firmly without squeezing its body.
+Ensure to wash the area of the bite with soap and water.

 4. Bed Bugs